Frequently asked questions about how to register an association or a club

 If the association was founded a long time ago and the memorandum of association does not exist, you need to attach the minutes from the annual meeting showing that the association exists.

-This form field is only to be filled in if you have a decision from the board meeting or the annual meeting, or articles of association showing the assignment of signature right.
-The signature right which you enter in the form, must correspond to the information in the attached documentation.
+This form field is only to be filled in if you have a decision from the board meeting or the annual meeting, or articles of association showing the assignment of signature rights.
+The signature right you enter in the form must be the same as the one that has been approved.

 The decision must clearly state that a signature right has been granted.
 The decision must also include information on whether the signature right is assigned to someone “alone”, “separately” or “jointly”.